nhsx/open-source-policy/open-source-policy.md

 ### Contribution and Community Guidelines

 **All repositories should have clear guidelines on how to contribute to their code**.
 Specific projects may also need guidelines by exception.
-The Github Docs [Contribution Guide](https://github.com/github/docs/blob/main/CONTRIBUTING.md) is a short and general example, while [NHS Digital’s Contributors Guide](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/.github/CONTRIBUTING.md) is more specific and more concise.
-Github repository guidelines should cover:
+The GitHub Docs [Contribution Guide](https://github.com/github/docs/blob/main/CONTRIBUTING.md) is a short and general example, while [NHS Digital’s Contributors Guide](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/.github/CONTRIBUTING.md) is more specific and more concise.
+GitHub repository guidelines should cover:

 * Whether a repository/project is accepting contributions